 The inspection mandate generally includes the visual inspection of the property.
 The purpose of this exercise is to detect and describe the construction’s defects and lack of maintenance of the building in existence, on the date of the inspection.
-Following the inspection, a report is drafted.
+Following the inspection, a purchase inspection report is drafted.

 It is recommended to ask the professional not to limit its inspection to the apartment, and to inspect also the common portions where the major defects are generally found, when they exist.